Size your environment for Camunda 7 appropriately, including sufficient hardware and database space.

-- The container/application server you want to use (see deciding about your Camunda 7 stack.
+- The container/application server you want to use (refer to deciding about your Camunda 7 stack).

 - Things you do in Delegation Code like service tasks.
 For example, when calling SOAP WebServices or when doing complex calculations in Java, more CPU time is consumed within the delegation code (your code) than in Camunda.

 The only way to get reliable figures for your project and environment is to do load testing on a close-to-production environment.
 We recommend doing this if in doubt.
 Steering the REST API via load generator tools like JMeter is relatively easy.

 From the Camunda perspective, there are a number of aspects to look at: